jennynicoleaustin/in-prep/S20 - React Router Advance Project/Notes.md

     - react router with prevent default automatically and send the form request to the action function instead Redirect('url')
     - at the end of the action function you should call react router dom redirect function and pass in the url you want to redirect to.

+V. 303
+- useFetcher
+  - use when you want to trigger an action (or loader) withOUT navigating to that page